ESOS FAQs

 Businesses have been slower to implement energy-saving measures than the government originally envisaged, which means we are not yet experiencing the full benefits.
 This is why the government is taking steps to strengthen the scheme.
 A July 2021 impact assessment estimated that the strengthened scheme in future could have a value to society of £1 billion, with £907 million of this value going to UK businesses.

 Yes.
 There are a number of changes coming in for Phase 4, mainly designed to improve the effectiveness of ESOS.
-It will be mandatory to carry out a net zero assessment for your organisation, exploring possible routes to net zero and evaluating the cost-benefit ratio of each.
 There will also be an expectation that organisations act on the recommendations in their ESOS report – and if not, they will be expected to explain why.
-The Energy Advice Hub will publish more extensive guidance on Phase 4 in due course.